sidk/sidk.github.io/_posts/2020-03-17-5-mistakes-web-developers-should-avoid-when-using-jwts-for-authentication.md

 ---
 id: 564
-title: 5 Mistakes Web Developers Should Avoid When using JWTs for Authentication
+title: Are you making these JWT Authentication mistakes?
 date: 2020-03-17T13:46:56-04:00
 author: Sid
 layout: post